mongodb/docs/source/install.rst

   running.
 If these "``fetch``" commands return data, then ``munin-node`` is running and accessible by MMS agent.

-If ``munin-node`` is running but inaccessible, make sure that access is granted for the system running the MMS agent and that no firewalls block the port between ``munin-node`` and the agent.
-The munin-node configuration file is located at "``/etc/munin-node/munin-node.conf``" or "``/etc/munin-node.conf``".
-If you encounter problems, check the log files for ``munin-node`` to ensure that there are no errors with Munin.
-These logs are located in the ``/var/log/`` directory on the monitored system.
+If ``munin-node`` is running but inaccessible, make sure that you have access granted access for the system running the MMS agent and that no firewalls block the port between ``munin-node`` and the agent.
+You may find the ``munin-node`` configuration at "``/etc/munin-node/munin-node.conf``" or "``/etc/munin-node.conf``", depending on your distribution.
+If you encounter problems, check the log files for ``munin-node`` to ensure that there are no errors with Munin. ``munin-node`` writes logs files in the ``/var/log/`` directory on the monitored system.

 Next Steps with MMS
 ~~~~~~~~~~~~~~~~~~~